 Most clostridial vaccines come in combination, commonly referred to as multi-valent.
 No matter which one you choose it should contain Cl. tetani (tetanus) and Cl. perfringens type D (pulpy kidney).
 These two diseases are common killers of lambs/kids.
 The vaccine is cost effective to use and is effective in controlling the disease.
 Remember that if the vaccine is given to the ewe/doe then passive immunity is given to the lamb/kid in the colostrum.
-Passive immunity should protect the lamb or kid until 60 days of age, at which time the lamb/kid will need to undergo a vaccination series of a primary vaccination followed by a booster three to four weeks later.
-Annual vaccination is required to maintain adequate protection.
-Important Note:
+Passive immunity should protect the lamb or kid until 60 days of age, at which time the lamb/kid will need to undergo a vaccination series of a primary vaccination followed by Important Note: